Mogli12/AIVehicleExtension/README.md

 # AIVehicleExtension for Farming Simulator 2017

+## Testing
+**It would be greate if everybody would retest the issues she/he created and close issues that are resolved.
+Thanks!**

 ## Status
 Minimum patch level is Farming Simulator 2017 patch 1.3.1, but patch 1.4 is supported as well.
 I only test it with patch 1.4.4.
 The core path finding engine ("AutoSteeringEngine") is working now and most turn maneuvers seem to work quite well.